sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 4.1 The Code of Conduct Committee
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Code of Conduct committee is:
+The Code of Conduct committee is currently on hiatus and re-organizing.

--  Dr Franz Király: f.kiraly@ucl.ac.uk
--  Dr Anthony Bagnall: anthony.bagnall@uea.ac.uk
--  Markus Löning: markus.loning@gmail.com
--  Martina Vilas: martinagonzalezvilas@gmail.com (external member)

-The first three members are part of sktime's core developer team.
-Martina Vilas is an external member.
-As the community grows, we will seek to build a more diverse committee.
+Please use the NumFOCUS CoC reporting process in the transition period.

 4.2 Urgent Situations: Acting Unilaterally
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~